ZeeshanAli-0704/Interview-Questions-Front-End/mmt.md

 - Latest React version and updates
 - React hooks and examples
 - Angular vs React which one to choose?
+- PWA
+- Service Workers ?
+Usage
+- Creating new PWA project what all i will need to do?

 ## Browser
 - What is CORS?